-The Zero Pressure podcast series will be looking at how science and technology can positively contribute to solving complex, interrelated global challenges of today and tomorrow.
+The Zero Pressure podcast series is looking at how science and technology can positively contribute to solving complex, interrelated global challenges of today and tomorrow.
 This six-episode podcast series will have a particular focus on security – looking at protection for individuals, nations and the whole Earth, from both cyber and physical threats.
 We will be looking at pioneering technologies and speaking those on the thinking edge.

 Follow the podcast and share your questions and comments with Helen and the team at @ZeroPressurePod